tockawaffle/jelli/README.md

 > **Disclaimer: Project in Alpha Stage**
 > Jelli is currently in active development and should be considered alpha software.
 It is **not ready for production usage.** Features may be incomplete, and breaking changes or data loss may occur.
 Please use it for testing and feedback purposes only.
+>
+> ⚠️ This README currently DOES NOT represent the actual state of how the project should be used an is a rough draft for future implementations. ⚠️

 ## What is Jelli?